IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.7/README.md

     - `ibm-cos-secret-key` - This parameter remains the same as the existing configuration.
     - `odf-upgrade` - Enter `true` to upgrade your `ocs-cluster` to the template version that you specified.

-1. Get the details of your ODFconfiguration.
+1. Get the details of your ODF configuration.
     ```
     ic sat storage config get <config-name>
     ```